asimojs/mom/packages/mom/src/doc/tutorial/1 - Overview - Introduction.md

 The goal of the tutorial is to let you know **how** to use mom - but also **why** mom is built this way.

 The tutorial is meant to address a large audience, from beginners in UI development to seasoned developers.
-The only requirement is to be familiar with Typescript.
+The only requirement is to be familiar with Typescript (and to a lesser extent with React).

 Note: The more advanced parts are covered in **advanced sections** that can be skippped and kept for further reading (this is where the _why_ part of things are usually covered).